kiratech/labs/Building-Castles/DevSecOps-Pipeline-GitLab-Ultimate-SAST.md

 Press the `New policy` button, and under `Merge request approval policy` press the `Select policy` button, and fill with these content the relative fields:

-- Name: `Check for High and Critical problems`.
+- Name: `Check for SAST High and Critical problems`.
 - Policy scope: Apply this policy to `all projects in this group` `without exceptions`.
 - Rules: When a `security scan` with `SAST` runs against `all protected